mongodb/specifications/source/index-management/index-management.rst

      * @return The name of the created index.
      *
      * @note Drivers MAY opt to implement this method signature, the signature that
-     *   takes an IndexModel as a parameter, or for those languages with method
+     *   takes an SearchIndexModel as a parameter, or for those languages with method
      *   overloading MAY decide to implement both.
+     */
+    createOne(name: String, definition: Document, options: Optional<CreateSearchIndexOptions>): String;

+    /**
+     * This is a convenience method for creating a single index.
      *
+     * @return The name of the created index.
+     *
-     * @note Drivers MAY combine the two options types into a single one.
-If the options are
+     * @note Drivers MAY opt to implement this method signature, the signature that
-     *   explicitly typed, the combined options type MUST be named CreateOneIndexOptions or an acceptable
-     *   variation.
+     *   takes an name and a definition as parameters, or for those languages with method
+     *   overloading MAY decide to implement both.
      */
-    createOne(definition: SearchIndexDefinition, options: CreateSearchIndexOptions): String;
+    createOne(model: SearchIndexModel, options: Optional<CreateSearchIndexOptions>): String;

     /**
      * Creates multiple search indexes in the collection.
      *
      * @return The names of the created indexes.
      */
-    createMany(models: Iterable<SearchIndexDefinition>, options: CreateSearchIndexOptions): Iterable<String>;
+    createMany(models: Iterable<SearchIndexModel>, options: Optional<CreateSearchIndexOptions>): Iterable<String>;

     /**
      * Drops a single search index from the collection by the index name.
      */
-    dropOne(name: String, options: DropSearchIndexOptions): Result;
+    dropOne(name: String, options: Optional<DropSearchIndexOptions>): Result;

     /**
      * Updates a single search index from the collection by the index name.
      */
-    updateOne(name: String, options: UpdateSearchIndexOptions): Result;
+    updateOne(name: String, options: Optional<UpdateSearchIndexOptions>): Result;
   }

 ---------